 Study of the Effects of Aging on Landmines

-James Madison University’s (JMU) Center for International Stabilization and Recovery (CISR) is pleased to announce the receipt of a grant in the amount of $273,755.79 from the US Department of State, Bureau of Political-Military Affairs, Office of Weapons Removal and Abatement (PM/WRA).
-The project, “Study of the Effects of Aging on Landmines, Phase 2, Year 1” is effective 7/1/09-6/30/10.
-The grant will enable CISR to continue their study on the effects of aging on landmines.
+James Madison University’s (JMU) Center for International Stabilization and Recovery (CISR) received a grant in the amount of $273,755.79 from the US Department of State, Bureau of Political-Military Affairs, Office of Weapons Removal and Abatement (PM/WRA).
+The project, “Study of the Effects of Aging on Landmines, Phase 2, Year 1” was conducted from 7/1/09-6/30/10.
+The grant enabled CISR to continue their study on the effects of aging on landmines.

-This grant is a follow-up to the 2008-2009 grant “Scoping Study on the Effects of Aging on Landmines.”
+This grant was a follow-up to the 2008-2009 grant “Scoping Study on the Effects of Aging on Landmines.”
 During the first phase of the study, it was determined that there is convincing anecdotal evidence from field study (Cambodia) leading to the hypothesis that, in affected countries throughout the world, many types of landmines are being neutralized over time due to aging and environment.
-The second phase of study will further determine incidence of degradation; identify relationships between aging, environment, and landmine degradation; and determine implications of landmine aging for the mine action community.
-The grant will be managed by CISR, in collaboration with JMU faculty from the Departments of Geology and Chemistry.
-JMU faculty and staff will also work in conjunction with C King and Associates, a company specializing in the technical and procedural aspects of mine clearance.
+The second phase of study further determined incidence of degradation; identified relationships between aging, environment, and landmine degradation; and determined implications of landmine aging for the mine action community.
+The grants were managed by CISR, in collaboration with JMU faculty from the Departments of Geology and Chemistry.
+JMU faculty and staff also worked in conjunction with C King and Associates, a company specializing in the technical and procedural aspects of mine clearance.

 Track your Aging data: The Aging Study team would like practitioners to track information relevant to the aging of landmines during their clearance operations.
 We encourage you to download the following form in order to track this information.
 You may send it to email@example.com, where we will maintain a database of the information collected in order to inform future aging research.
 Click here to download the form.